Find out: How to Transform a Builder Grade Bathroom Vanity for LESS!! A few simple changes can dramatically change the feel of the entire bathroom.

-My bathroom has been undergoing a transformation for a while now, but I’m getting to the end.
+My bathroom has been undergoing a transformation for a while now.
 We didn’t want to spend a lot of money in the space so I’ve done my best to use what I have and update what I could!
 It all started with the faucet and has snowballed…in a good way!

 So I made the decision to keep what we have (at least for a while longer) and just make a few simple updates.